taichi-dev/taichi/docs/meta.rst

 There are several reasons why `ti.static` for loops should be used.
  - Loop unrolling for performance.
  - Loop over vector/matrix elements.
 Indices into Taichi matrices must be a compile-time constant.
 Indexing into taichi tensors can be run-time variables.
-For example, if ``x`` is a 1-D tesnor of 3D vector, accessed as ``x[tensor_index][matrix index]``.
+For example, if ``x`` is a 1-D tensor of 3D vector, accessed as ``x[tensor_index][matrix index]``.
 The first index can be variable, yet the second must be a constant.
-Code for reseting this tensor of vectors should be
+For example, code for resetting this tensor of vectors should be

 .. code-block:: python